Luvsannorovyn Erdenechimeg

-Erdenechimeg Luvsannorov (Лувсанноровын Эрдэнэчимэг; born 1957) is an ethnomusicologist and researcher.
+Erdenechimeg Luvsannorov (Лувсанноровын Эрдэнэчимэг; born 1957) is an ethnomusicologist and researcher not to be confused with a senate member of the same name in Mongolia.

 Biography

 Erdenechimeg was born in Ulaanbaatar, Mongolia.
 She descends from a family who studied in the fields of linguistics and folklore.
 Her research focus is ancient Asian music theory and history.
-Erdenechimeg was a visiting scholar at the Indiana University Department of Central Eurasian Studies from 2005–2008.
+Erdenechimeg was a visiting scholar at the Indiana University Department of Central Eurasian Studies from 2005 to 2008.

 Education

 Erdenechimeg earned her bachelor's degree in Music from the Musical College in Ulaanbaatar, Mongolia in 1978.
 Her Bachelor's and Master's Degree's were earned at the Tchaikovsky Conservatory (with Dr. Pr.
-Yuri Nikolaevich Kholopov) in Moscow, Russia from 1980–1986.
+Yuri Nikolaevich Kholopov) in Moscow, Russia from 1980 to 1986.
 She studied Musicology at the Shanghai Conservatory (with Pr.
-Chen Ying Shi) from 1997–1999.
+Chen Ying Shi) from 1997 to 1999.
 Erdenechimeg earned two doctorate degrees, with the first dissertation titled The Consonant and Dissonant Sounds of the Harmony of the Horse-headed Fiddle at the Mongolian National University of Art in 1993 and the second, titled The Harmony of the Mongolian Meditation Guru Song, at the Mongolian Academy of Sciences in 2000.
 Since 2000, Erdenechimeg has been an Associate Professor in the Department of Music Theory of the Mongolian National University of Art.

 Publications

-Erdenechimeg has written over 15 musicological and ethno-musicological books in Mongolian, several of which are also published in Chinese, Russian and English.
+Erdenechimeg has written over 47 musicological and ethno-musicological books in Mongolian, several of which are also published in Chinese, Russian and English.
 Her book Eighteen Songs of a Nomad Flute is the first translation and commentary that translates ancient Chinese into Mongolian.
 This book was published in 2002 and again in 2003 after much popularity.
 It was eventually published in Chinese, Mongolian, and English including Erdenechimeg's focus on the interrelated aspects of the poem with instrumental music, song, art, and drama.
 The Mongolian composer Tsogzolyn Natsagdorj worked on an opera of this poem as a result of this book.

-Erdenechimeg has also taught and presented 16 educational courses on early Asian and European music, its folklore, literature, theory, and history.
-In addition, she has given 29 international presentations and has written and published more than 60 scientific articles as a result of her research.
+Erdenechimeg has also taught and presented educational courses on early Asian and European music, its folklore, literature, theory, and history.
+In addition, she has given countless international presentations and has written and published more than 300 scientific articles as a result of her research.